-Unless specifically prohibited by the Sponsoring Agency, the inclusion of indirect costs is required in every grant and contract budget.
-If a proposal is submitted without the inclusion of indirect cost, the Office of Sponsored Programs Administration reserves the right to renegotiate the agreement for the inclusion of indirect cost, either by an increase in the award amount or by reallocating the award amount to cover both direct and indirect costs.
+Unless specifically prohibited or limited by the sponsoring agency, the inclusion of indirect costs at the appropriate current federally negotiated rate is required in every grant and contract budget.
+If a sponsoring agency restricts recovery of indirect costs to a percentage that is less than the appropriate current federally negotiated rate, the Principal Investigator must provide to SPA a copy of the sponsoring agency’s guidelines or published policy reflecting the indirect cost limitation.
+No exceptions for reduced indirect costs will be made for research sponsored by for-profit entities (i.e. companies) unless there is a clear, established policy that is publically posted on the entity’s website (and that applies universally to all proposals).
+If an award is received without the inclusion of indirect cost, SPA will renegotiate the award for the inclusion of indirect cost, either by an increase in the award amount or by reallocating the award amount to cover both direct and indirect costs.

 INDIRECT COST ALLOCATIONS.
 In order to provide an additional incentive for faculty and staff participation in sponsored activities at NDSU, it is the University's policy to directly support such activity with a portion of the indirect cost payments received by the University under all sponsored agreements.